JeroenKools/covid19/README.md

 That said, it's easy enough to change this plot to be linear.
 I included an example in the notebook.

-* Where is my second favorite country, the one where I live?
+* Where is my favorite country?

 I didn't want to graph a hundred countries in one plot, that would be too messy.
 Feel free to make your own copy of my code (by forking from the [Github Repo](https://github.com/JeroenKools/covid19), or [opening it in Google Colab](https://colab.research.google.com/github/JeroenKools/covid19/blob/master/COVID-19.ipynb), and change the list of countries to include your own.

-* Where is my favorite country, Cruise Ship?

-Data from the Diamond Princess cruise ship is listed under "Others" in the Johns Hopkins data.

 * What criteria did you use to select the countries shown?